Learn how to avoid a cyber-attack on your small business and how to respond to ransom threats.

 Detection is a big component in stopping an attempted ransomware or cyberattack.
 Both thwarted and successful violations need to be tracked, and alerts need to be put in place that automatically monitor and provide a notification that the network has been attacked.

-If a business owner, manager or employee suspects the network could be infected, experts advise they do not turn off the machine but instead immediately disconnect the infected computer from any network it’s connected to, turn off wireless access, and unplug any USB or external hard drives.
-He recommends not trying to erase anything or not to try to clean up the computer.
+If a business owner, manager or employee suspects the network could be infected, Christeson advises they do not turn off the machine but instead immediately disconnect the infected computer from any network it is connected to, turn off wireless access, and unplug any USB or external hard drives.
+He recommends not trying to erase anything or clean up the computer.

-Instead, consider the scope of the attack: Was the machine on a shared network when the user first noticed suspicious behavior?
+Instead, he said to consider the scope of the attack: Was the machine on a shared network when the user first noticed suspicious behavior?
 Was the operator using any external drives?
 Is the computer connected to cloud-based storage?
 Did the user open an email or visit a website?

 6. What future steps do I need to take?